willybnz/DEVOPS-SYS-ADMIN/POPEYE/README.md

 `Poll`

-- [x] REDIS_HOST: the hostname of the Redis service to connect to.
+✓ REDIS_HOST: the hostname of the Redis service to connect to.

 `Result`